okx/KIPs/docs/draft/OIP-24.md

 ### a.
 Fair value module

-The module is responsible to getting lasteast information and calculating fair value and market state
+The module is responsible for getting lasteast information and calculating fair value and market state

 ### b.
 Quote module

-The module is responsible to manage buy and sell pending orders on market based on fair value and quote strategy.
+The module is responsible for managing buy and sell pending orders on market based on fair value and quote strategy.
 If the market state is abnormal, it should cancel all pending orders

 ### c.
 Risk control module

-The module is responsible to control risk, include but not limited to hedge exposure, pnl monitoring, etc.
+The module is responsible for risk control, include but not limited to hedge exposure, pnl monitoring, etc.

 ## 4. Status